 Mooloolaba is an hour north of Brisbane on the Sunshine Coast and for anyone not Australian it is pronounced Muh-Looo-Luh-Bar.
-It is the gem of the Sunshine Coast and a must visit for families with kids.
-So, if you’re interested in staying in Brisban or close by and looking for things to do on the Sunshine Coast, here’s more than 20 thins to do in Mooloolaba with kids.
+It is the gem of the Sunshine Coast and a must-visit for families with kids.
+So, if you’re interested in staying in Brisbane or close by and looking for things to do on the Sunshine Coast, here are more than 20 things to do in Mooloolaba with kids.

 Why Is Mooloolaba Great For Children And Families?

 Why is Mooloolaba such a gem for families?
 It’s just an hour north of Brisbane and is easy to find off the highway.
-There’s loads of places to stay close by and the area is super child focused.
+There are loads of places to stay close by and the area is super child-focused.

-Mooloolaba’s main beach was voted Australia’s 7th best beach by Tripadvisor but Mooloolaba also has two other beaches within a 15 minute walk, muliple rocky points and a generous number of look out points & parks too!
+Mooloolaba’s main beach was voted Australia’s 7th best beach by Tripadvisor but Mooloolaba also has two other beaches within a 15-minute walk, multiple rocky points and a generous number of lookout points & parks too!
 It’s just a win-win for families with children of all ages.

 If you’re into canoeing or SUP boarding, these northern beaches are better because they’re much less frequented than the main split beach, the beach has more depth and is more shallow but do watch out for the rocks.